A dental bridge

-At Kevin Kay DDS Family & Cosmetic Dentistry, pontics can be made from gold, metal alloys, porcelain, or a combination of these.
+At Kevin Kay DDS Comprehensive Family Dentistry, pontics can be made from gold, metal alloys, porcelain, or a combination of these.

 How Do Dental Bridges Work?